-- enumerated in the grant agreement, absent force majeure. - (D) Applicant has a viable business plan for its proposed project, which takes into consideration network engineering and design, labor needs and availability, supply-chain contingencies for equipment and materials, make-ready work, and any other relevant capital and operational expenses. - (E) The proposed project does not conflict with or undermine the Universal Service Plan of an existing Communications Union District.
-If a non-CUD eligible applicant is applying to provide service to a member town in a Communications Union District, a letter of collaboration from the Communications Union District(s) must be included in the application package.
-The Board reserves the right to offer consideration of projects without such letters upon notice to the affected CUD, but it is the responsibility of the Applicant to justify how the proposed project does not undermine or conflict with the Universal Service Plan of an existing Communications Union District.
-The Board reserves the options to review or dismiss such applications. - (F) The proposed project only involves Incidental Overbuild of addresses currently served by a physical connection of at least 25/3. - (G) All projects must adopt an industry-accepted engineering standard that promotes network reliability, resiliency, and interoperability.
+- (F) The proposed project involves only the Incidental Overbuilding of addresses currently served by a physical connection of at least 25/3. - (G) All projects must adopt an industry-accepted engineering standard that promotes network reliability, resiliency, and interoperability.
 All projects must also follow the design standards set by the Vermont Community Broadband Board Outside Plant Design (OSP) Requirements.
-The Applicant must certify its willingness to follow the guidelines.
-Final designs are subject to review by an independent engineer contracted through the Board. - (H) All projects must provide broadband service that complies with the consumer protection and net neutrality standards established by the State. - (I) The Applicant must agree to provisions contained in Act 71 or Act 71 as may be amended.5 - (J) The Applicant must agree to follow the applicable Treasury Guidance on the eligible uses and other guidance related to the American Rescue Plan State and Local Fiscal Recovery Funds.
+The Applicant must certify their willness to follow the guidelines.
+Final designs are subject to review by an independent Engineer contracted through the Vermont Community Broadband Board. - (H) All projects must provide broadband service that complies with the consumer protection and net neutrality standards established by the State. - (I) The Applicant must agree to provisions contained in Act 71 or Act 71 as may be amended. - (J) The Applicant must agree to following the applicable Treasury Guidance on the eligible uses and other guidance related to the American Rescue Plan State and Local Fiscal Recovery Funds.
 In cases of conflicting legal opinions, the opinion of the State Vermont Department of Finance and Management and the State's consultants shall take precedence.
-Failure to follow the guidance may result in a suspending the agreement or disallowing an expense.6
+Failure to follow the guidance may result in a suspending the agreement or disallowing an expense.